eduvpn/documentation/API.md

 **NOTE**: do NOT use the same WireGuard private key for different servers, generate one *per server*.

-#### TCP Only
+#### Prefer TCP

-The `tcp_only` parameter is ONLY used by the OpenVPN protocol.
-In essence, when set to `on`, only TCP "remotes" are returned as part of the OpenVPN configuration file.
-The default is `off`, which means all (both UDP and TCP) remotes are returned.
+The `prefer_tcp` parameter is currently only used in combination with the OpenVPN protocol.

+If set the `yes`, the client indicates that a connection over TCP is preferred.
+The server MAY accept this and return an OpenVPN configuration with the TCP "remotes" first and thus have the client try to connect over TCP First.

+The server MAY ignore the option, for example when the profile only supports WireGuard, or the OpenVPN process does not listen on TCP ports.

 ### Response